matloff/TidyverseSkeptic/README.md

 In short, in my view there is no advantage to teaching R through the Tidyverse, and some significant disadvantages.

-### The proper status of the Tidyverse in teaching
+### Summary:  the proper status of the Tidyverse in teaching

+I think it is a mistake to feature the Tidyverse in teaching R, for thse
+reasons:

+1. Complexity and volume.

+2. Difficulty in debugging.

+3. Inadequate generalizability.

 I am certainly not saying one should only use base R; on the contrary, CRAN is a major advantage of R, which I use extensively.